inko-lang/inko/docs/source/getting-started/installation.md

   link the generated code against, defaults to `./target/MODE` where `MODE` is either `debug` for debug builds or `release` for release builds.

-If you are building a package, it's recommended to use the provide `Makefile` instead, as this simplifies the process of moving the necessary files in place and using the right paths.
+If you are building a package, it's recommended to use the provided `Makefile` instead, as this simplifies the process of moving the necessary files in place and using the right paths.
 To compile a release build of Inko, run `make` and `make install` to install the files.
 This process can be customised by setting